Armin Gigović

 Armin Gigović (/bs/; born 6 April 2002) is a professional footballer who plays as a midfielder for Swiss Super League club Young Boys.
 Born in Sweden, he plays for the Bosnia and Herzegovina national team.

 Gigović started his professional career at Helsingborgs IF, before joining Rostov in 2020, who loaned him back to Helsingborgs IF in 2022, to OB later that year and to Midtjylland in 2023.
 The following year, he signed with Holstein Kiel.
 In 2025, he was transferred to Young Boys.

-A former Swedish youth international, Gigović also made his senior international debut for Sweden, before switching his allegiance to Bosnia and Herzegovina in 2024, earning 17 caps since.
+A former Swedish youth international, Gigović also made his senior international debut for Sweden, before switching his allegiance to Bosnia and Herzegovina in 2024, earning over 20 caps since.
+He represented the nation at the 2026 FIFA World Cup.

 Club career

 Early career

 Gigović started playing football at Landskrona BoIS, before joining Helsingborgs IF's youth setup in 2017.
 He made his professional debut against IK Sirius on 15 July 2019 at the age of 17.
 On 6 July 2020, he scored his first professional goal against Djurgårdens IF.